Paddle Billing

 • Pass a billed transaction to Paddle.js.

 Create a billed transaction using the Paddle API, then pass it to Paddle.js.
-Billed transactions cannot be changed, so customers aren't able to change the quantity of this item on the checkout.
+Billed transactions can't be changed, so customers aren't able to change the quantity of this item on the checkout.

 • Mark a transaction as billed once ready.